stevensotelo/aclimate_docs/docs/source/05-production-soils.rst

 Within the Production module is the **Soils**, which allows to manage the soils of the application.

+You can perform the process of creating and importing soils massively from the ForecastApp application by following the steps of the following link :ref:`Soil data`

 What does this module allow you to do?
 **************************************